Introduction

 - Adapter-level Clients (providers/wallets, resolved addresses, convenience contracts)

-- High-level SDKs (resources for deposits & withdrawals + helpers)
+- High-level SDKs (resources for deposits/withdrawals plus tokens and contracts)

 - ZKsync-specific RPC helpers (